Loading…

 The Firm monitors the length of time and extent of involvement that partners and staff in senior positions serve as members of the engagement teams for recurring audit engagements.

-Where an audit engagement partner has held this role for a continuous period of ten years or more and the FRC’s Ethical Standard or the Firm’s Audit Quality Management Manual does not require partner rotation, safeguards are applied to ensure independence is maintained.
+Where an audit engagement partner has held this role for a continuous period of more than ten years and the FRC’s Ethical Standard or the Firm’s Audit Quality Management Manual does not require partner rotation, safeguards are applied to ensure independence is maintained.
 These safeguards are communicated to those charged with governance of the audited entity.

 10. Financial information